Leave of Absence

 Students may return earlier than the original return date by registering for courses, keeping in mind applicable deadlines for registration, financial aid, etc.

 Students taking an approved medical withdrawal in a current semester are not considered to be on LOA.
-Medical or excused withdrawals are governed by Policy # 02.10.14, Withdrawal from Classes (Undergraduate and Graduate).
+Medical or excused withdrawals are governed by Policy #02.10.14, Discontinuation of Registration: Dropping or Withdrawing from Courses (Undergraduate and Graduate).

 To access the Leave of Absence form, students can sign in to the TUportal and under TUapplications, select Enrollment Services, and then select Services.
 Select Leave of Absence from the Services menu and complete the necessary information.